nopnop2002/esp-idf-ftpServer/README.md

 # Limitations
 - The server does not support multiple connections.
-- The server does not support active connection. __Only passive connection.__
+- The server does not support active connection.
+ __Only passive connections are supported.__
+ Unfortunately, Windows standard ftp.exe does not allow passive mode (PASV) connections.
+ If you have to make a passive mode connection On Windows, you need to use another software such as FFFTP / WinSCP / FileZilla to connect in passive mode.
 - The server can only process these commands.
    * SYST
    * CDUP